 Can pediatric patients continue schooling while at the center?

 Absolutely.
 We want our young SCCA patients and their school-age siblings or other family members to keep up in school during the hospitalization and throughout the outpatient phase of treatment and recovery.
-Our accredited school programs are a highly coordinated, with specially trained teachers from Seattle Children’s School Services and Hutch School.
+Our accredited school programs are a highly coordinated, with specially trained teachers from Seattle Children’s School Services.

 Are tutoring services available?